100 Fun Things To Do in Atlanta with Kids Before They Grow Up

 73. Atlanta Dogwood Festival

-Stroll through the artist booths, listen to great music, and eat lots of food at the annual Atlanta Dogwood Festival in Piedmont Park.
+Stroll through artist booths, enjoy live music, and eat lots of food at the 90-year-old Atlanta Dogwood Festival in Piedmont Park.
 The littles enjoy puppet shows, crafts, and face painting.

 74. Seasonal Festivals